Cafe Barbera: Franchise operations

 Café Barbera became a member of the International Franchise Association in 2015.
-It has locations in Europe, South America, UAE, UK, Egypt, Ghana, Iraq, Kuwait, Bahrain, Morocco, Jordan, Ukraine, Pakistan, Sudan and Somalia.
-The company opened its first UAE coffee house location in Dubai in 2004 and had eight stores by 2015.
+It has locations in Europe, South America, UAE, UK, Greece, Egypt, Ghana, Iraq, Kuwait, Romania, Morocco, Jordan, Ukraine, Indonesia, Djibouti & Philippines.
+The company opened its first UAE coffee house location in Dubai in 2004 and had ten stores by 2020.
 In 2013, the first Brazilian franchised Café Barbera opened.
 There were multiple locations in Brazil by the end of 2015.
-The company also opened its first coffee shops in Sudan in 2013.
-The first Iraqi Café Barbera opened in 2014 and by the end of 2015 there were four coffee houses in Iraq.
-Café Barbera entered Pakistan in 2018 with four locations in the country.
-Between 2016 and 2019 stores were opened in Middle East, UK and Somalia, Jordan, UAE and the United Kingdom.
-In 2019, Forbes Middle East featured the Cafe Barbera concept in the March issue.
-Café Barbera has extensive growth plans in 2020 onward, with new stores opening in the UK, Egypt, Ghana, Morocco, UAE, Iraq, Bahrain & Djibouti.
+The company also opened its first coffee shops in Africa in 2013.
+Several Café Barbera opened in 2014 in the Middle east and by the end of 2015 there were 15 coffee houses in the region.
+Café Barbera entered also Pakistan in 2018 with four locations in the country.
+Between 2016 and 2019 stores were opened in Middle East, UK and Somaliland, Jordan, UAE and the United Kingdom.
+In 2019, Forbes Middle East featured the Cafe Barbera concept in the March issue as one of the fastest growing Italian coffee brand in the Middle East.
+Café Barbera has extensive growth plans in 2020 onward, with new stores opening in the UK, Romania, Greece, Georgia, Saudi Arabia, UAE, Egypt, Palestine, Djibouti, Indonesia, Malaysia and the Philippines.